Do you know a woman who is being abused? A legal rights handbook

 Family violence cases usually have other common conditions.
 For example, they may say your partner must:

-- not go near certain places, including your home and your workplace
+• not go near certain places, including your home and your workplace

-- live with their surety
+• live with their surety

-- not use alcohol or drugs
+• not use alcohol or drugs

-- report to the police station regularly
+• report to the police station regularly

-- continue any counselling program they are already going to
+• continue any counselling program they are already going to

-- not possess any weapons
+• not have any weapons

-If you and your partner have children, there may be a condition that says if your partner wants to see them, they can only contact you through another person that you both agree on.
-Or the condition may say they are not allowed to contact or communicate with the children unless the Children’s Aid Society or a family court order allows it.
+For example, the condition may say that your partner can only contact you through another person that you both agree on.
+Or it may say they are not allowed to contact or communicate with the children unless the Children’s Aid Society or a family court order allows it.

 Family court orders